akarcode/TempDisableStandby/README.md

 #### additional notes

 - PowerCFG does not list hidden plans but can edit them.
 CIM/WIM can neither list or edit them.
-- PowerCFG allows for individual Plan editing which causes confusion since computers can switch PowerPlans automatic.
+- PowerCFG allows for individual Plan editing which causes confusion since computers can switch power plans automatic.
-- Windows user interface PowerButton and Lid close actions are applied to all Powerplans not individually.
+- Windows user interface PowerButton and Lid close actions are applied to all power plans not individually.
 - PowerCFG can randomly be incredibly slow and take around 3sec to spit out a response.
 I didn't figure out what can cause it.
-- PowerPlans are on purpose collected via the Registry directly since PowerCFG and CIM/WIM do not list hidden Plans.
+- Power plans are on purpose collected via the Registry directly since PowerCFG and CIM/WIM do not list hidden Plans.

 ## Legacy